youngmin-gwon/what-i-studied/How to Design Program.md

 ### How many tests are needed for a function

 > It depends on code coverage.
 Write as many test as test covers the code and edge cases.

+## How To Design Data (HTDD)

+### data definition steps

+1. A possible **structure definition** (not until compound data)
+2. A **type comment** that defines a new type name and describes how to form data of that type.
+3. An **interpretation** that describes the correspondence between information and data.
+4. One or more **examples** of the data.
+5. A **template** for a 1 argument function operating on data of this type.

+### itemization simpler rules
+- if a given class is the last subclass of its type, we can reduce the test just to guard(ie. number? c)
+- if all remaining classes are of the same type, we can eliminate all guards

+### Relationship between "How to Define Function" and "How to Define Data"
+- (almost) orthogonal = independent
+- not always orthogonal because data defines the number of tests used in function design

+## The Number of Tests by Type

+#### Interval
+- When writing tests for functions operating on intervals, be sure to test closed boundaries as well as midpoints

+### Enumeration
+- Functions operating on enumerations should have (at least) as many tests as there are cases in the enumeration.

+## Itemization
+- As always, itemizations should have enough data examples to clearly illustrate how the type represents information.
+- Functions operating on itemizations should have at least as many tests as there are cases in the itemizations.
+If there are intervals in the itemization, then there should be tests at all points of variance in the interval.
+In the case of adjoining intervals it is critical to test the boundaries.